bcc-code/bcc-wp/Development model for WordPress with Kinsta.md

 - _REPLACE_THIS_WITH_PROJECT_NAME_IN_KINSTA_
 - _REPLACE_THIS_WITH_PROJECT_ID_IN_KINSTA_
 <br><br>
-_Note 1: the necessary info can be found in [MyKinsta](https://my.kinsta.com/sites) and choosing the corresponding project<br>
+_Note: the necessary info can be found in [MyKinsta](https://my.kinsta.com/sites) and choosing the corresponding project<br>
-_Note 2: pushing to develop will deploy to the staging environment, while pushing to master will deploy to the live env)_

 ## Set up the connection from the Kinsta server to GitHub